 The chart below shows the total number of new residential building permits by the type of housing unit.
 It shows that residential construction significantly picked up in 2016 after nine years of virtually no residential growth.
-This pace of residential construction is expected to continue into 2019.
-In 2018, the residential development rate just reached pre-recession levels of 200-300 units per year.
+The large spike in 2018 is the result of permits for 370 apartment units being pulled at the end of the year for the Carson Hills apartments, located off South Curry Street and Clearview Drive.
+These apartments are expected to be completed in 2020.
+Aside from that spike in 2018, the pace of residential construction has been steady for the last four years and is expected to continue at a moderate pace into 2020.